Dunmolami/Udacity_Data_Wrangling_Project/README.md

 # Udacity_Data_Wrangling_Project

+WeRateDogs ( a Twitter account that rate dogs) data was gathered from CSv file, URL and twitter API.
+After gathering all the data, the data was assessed to identify quality and tidiness issues, the issues identified were cleaned and saved as CSV.
+The cleaned data was then analyzed, visualized, and the findings wereclearly communicate as a report.

 ### Quality issues
+The quality issues identified include:

 The names of the dogs in P1, P2 and P3 are not consistent, some start with Capital letter and some with small letter in df_predict

 Expanded_urls has 59 missing values.There are lot of missing values in retweeted_status_user_id, retweeted_status_id, retweeted_status_timestamp, in_reply_to_status_id and in_reply_to_user_id in df_dogs